 In Arizona, Aaron Diaz is trying to raise his twelve-year-old son Tate after the death of his wife in an accident a year ago.
-Tate is a haemophiliac and is being bullied at school.
-After a bullying incident, Tate is rushed to hospital with a nosebleed.
+Tate is a haemophiliac.
+After a bullying incident at school, Tate is rushed to hospital with a nosebleed.
 As Aaron waits overnight, Tate makes a miraculous recovery.
 Afterwards, Tate has newfound strength, is able to physically overpower his bullies and no longer wants to eat food.
-Aaron then finds two men have broken into the house and are attempting to kill Tate before Tate kills one of them.
-The surviving man explains that Tate has become a vampire due, it is believed, to the blood transfusion he received, and must be killed before his he becomes fully undead.
+Two men then break into the house and attempt to kill Tate before Tate kills one of them.
+The surviving man explains that Tate has become a vampire due, it is believed, to the blood transfusion he received, and must be killed before he becomes fully undead.
 Refusing to accept this, Aaron goes on a quest to find a means of saving his son.

 Aaron’s Blood was the third film for director Tommy Stovall who had previously made the non-genre Hate Crime (2005) and the quasi-fantastical Sedona (2011) about a mystical town.
+Stovall subsequently went on to make the horror film Room for Rent (2019) with Lin Shaye as a disturbed landlady.
 Aaron’s Blood did receive a small theatrical release but was seen more widely on cable and streaming platforms.

 Aaron’s Blood works rather effectively as a story of one father trying to do everything he can to protect his son.
-Even though the film lets us know from the outset that it is a vampire infection he is suffering from, it becomes fascinating watching Trevor Stovall (director-writer Tommy Stovall’s own adopted son) starting to exhibit symptoms – going from a weak haemophiliac to exhibiting super-strength, potting 36 basketball hoops in a row and catching a ball thrown at him behind his back by the bullies, or getting a bad sunburn simply in the time it takes to walk between class.
+Even though the film lets us know from the outset that it is a vampire infection that Trevor Stovall (director-writer Tommy Stovall’s own adopted son) is suffering from, it becomes fascinating watching him start to exhibit symptoms – going from a weak haemophiliac to exhibiting super-strength, potting 36 basketball hoops in a row and catching a ball thrown at him by the bullies from behind his back, or getting a bad sunburn simply in the time it takes to walk between class.
 The story and its progressive arc – the father discovering the son is infected, going on a crusade to find a way to reverse the infection – is strong and well told.